Laf111/CEMU-Batch-Framework/README.md

 - Dumping games via network isn't it quite slow?

-    - Yes sure (Wii-U builtin network adapter stuck : ~ 400Mb/h) but aoverall time has to be compared to a NANDUMPER's dump on SDCard + WFS Tools time to extract the game (and by FTP all is done automatically, game are ready to be launched with saves, update and DLC already installed in the mlc01 folder located in the game one)
+    - Yes sure (Wii-U builtin network adapter stuck : ~ 400Mb/h, means one night for BOTW) but total time has to be compared to a NANDUMPER's dump on SDCard + WFS Tools time to extract the game.
+And here, all is done automatically : game are ready to be launched with saves, update and DLC already installed in the mlc01 folder located in the game one.

 - Why backup/restore GLCache?